openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 The output of the script is the quantized model that can be used for inference in the same way as the original full-precision model.

-If the high degradation of accuracy occurs after applying the Default Quantization method, it is recommended to follow the tips from [Quantization Best Practices](@ref pot_docs_BestPractices) article or use [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method.
+If high degradation of accuracy occurs after applying the Default Quantization method, it is recommended to follow the tips from [Quantization Best Practices](@ref pot_docs_BestPractices) article or use [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method.

 ## Quantizing cascaded models
-In some cases, when the optimized model is a cascaded model (it consists of several submodels, for example, MT-CNN), you will need to implement a complex inference pipeline that can properly handle different submodels and data flow between them.
+In some cases, when the optimized model is a cascaded one (consists of several submodels, for example, MT-CNN), you will need to implement a complex inference pipeline that can properly handle different submodels and data flow between them.
 POT API provides the `Engine` interface for this purpose, which allows customization of the inference logic.
 However, it is recommended to inherit from `IEEngine` helper class that already contains all the logic required to do the inference based on OpenVINO Python API.
 For more details, see the following [example](@ref pot_example_face_detection_README).

 ## Examples